 Originally settled by the native Tlingit people, Sitka offers a combination of Native culture, Russian history, and Alaskan wilderness which will provide a diverse and unequaled experience.
 One look at lovely Sitka and you'll know why Alexander Baranof, governor of the Russian American Company, decided to established a settlement here in 1799.
 With views of island-studded waters and stately spruce forests reaching to the water's edge, Sitka is considered Alaska's most beautiful seaside town.

 Marine wildlife cruises and kayaking tours are a few tour favorites.
 The nearby waters are a popular feeding ground for humpback whales, tufted puffins and other sea birds.
 You may also spot sea otters, sea lions and other marine wildlife.

-Sitka sightseeing tours offer insights into both native Tlingit culture as well as the Russian Orthodox Heritage that co-exist in the community today.
-One favorite stop while sightseeing is the Alaska Raptor Center, a volunteer run Alaska bald eagle hospital and educational center.
+Sitka sightseeing tours offer insights into both native Tlingit culture, as well as the Russian Orthodox heritage that co-exist in the community today.
+The Sitka National Historic Park is a short distance from downtown and has walking trails with totem poles nestled among the cedar trees.
+Another favorite stop is the Alaska Raptor Center, a volunteer-run Alaska bald eagle hospital and educational center.
+Mount Edgecombe, a 3200-foot dormant volcano on Kruzof Island, can be seen in the distance from several points around town.
 Contact us via e-mail at firstname.lastname@example.org if your Alaska travel plans include Sitka.